 3.6.
 Discussion.
 To conclude this section, let us recap the main results derived.
-677 The first result is that, whenever there is a cap on the contact tracing capability, a 678 threshold behavior develops in the dynamics.
-This emphasizes the need for scale, 679 summarized succinctly in eq.
-(3.6) and its nonlinear counterpart (3.12).
-Whenever 680 the infected number grows, the testing and tracing capacity should grow linearly 681 with the number of infections in order to avoid saturation.
-On the other hand, the 682 system can work in the saturated regime without becoming overwhelmed, but once 683 684the threshold is crossed the epidemic will spread.
+The first result is that, whenever there is a cap on the contact tracing capability, a threshold behavior develops in the dynamics.
+This emphasizes the need for scale, summarized succinctly in (3.6) and its nonlinear counterpart (3.12).
+Whenever the infected number grows, the testing and tracing capacity should grow linearly with the number of infections in order to avoid saturation.
+On the other hand, the system can work in the saturated regime without becoming overwhelmed, but once the threshold is crossed the epidemic will spread.

-The second result is that this stability margin is greatly compromised by the fact that testing and tracing capacity is burdened with the need of following contacts that do not become infected.
-This is summarized in eqs.
-(3.22) and (3.23), that evidence how saturation comes into play due to the total number of contacts, and that this total number is dominated by potential contacts.
+The second result is that this stability margin is greatly compromised by the fact that testing and tracing capacity is burdened by the need of following contacts that do not become infected.
+This is summarized in (3.22) and (3.23), which evidence how saturation comes into play due to the total number of contacts, and that this total number is dominated by potential contacts.